railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 The area to the bottom of the screen represents a sheet of the employee's time entries for the selected day.
 In total, this should comprise the number of hours worked in the company each day.
-This provides a simple verification that the whole day's attendance time has been coded in properly.
+This provides a simple verification that the whole day's attendance time has been entered properly.

 The second tab of the timesheet, :guilabel:`By Day`, gives the number of hours worked on the different projects.
-When there is a gap between the attendance and the timesheet entries, you can use the second tab to detect the days or the entries that have not been correctly coded in.
+When there is a gap between the attendance and the timesheet entries, you can use the second tab to detect the days or the entries that have not been correctly entered.

 .. figure::  images/timesheet_sheet_hours.png
    :scale: 75